-Verb Meaning Examples back someone up I know you're nervous about telling the boss so I'll come with you and back you up. back someone up to say that someone is telling the truth l know you don't believe me, but ask Claire - she'll back me up on this.
-TCOLINE SOMEONE IN to include someone in an activity or arrangement If you're going out to lunch today, count me in.
+Verb Meaning Examples back someone up I know you're nervous about telling the boss so I'll come with you and back you up. back someone up l know you don't believe me, but ask Claire - she'll back me up on this.

-draw someone into something / in They tried to draw me into their argument, but I refused.
-I tried not to watch the film but I got drawn in! get something across 1 It's important that we get this message across to all the staff. show someone round/around After lunch, I'll show you round the factory, and the town too later if you have time.
+count someone in to include someone in an activity or arrangement If you're going out to lunch today, count me in. draw someone into something / in to make someone become involved in a conversation or situation, perhaps difficult or unpleasant [often passive] They tried to draw me into their argument, but I refused.
+I tried not to watch the film but I got drawn in! get something across to manage to make someone understand or believe something It's important that we get this message across to all the staff. show someone round/around to lead someone through a place After lunch, I'll show you round the factory, and the town too later if you have time.